 Unless the adverse amendment is reversed or submitted to a binding shareholder vote, in subsequent years vote caseby-case on director nominees.
 Generally vote against (except new nominees, who should be considered case-by-case) if the directors:

-- > Classified the board; - > Adopted supermajority vote requirements to amend the bylaws or charter; or
+- > Classified the board; - > Adopted supermajority vote requirements to amend the bylaws or charter; - > Eliminated shareholders' ability to amend bylaws; - > Adopted a fee-shifting provision; or - > Adopted another provision deemed egregious.